 Instructions

-Slightly warm pulled pork if cold and using a hand or stand mixer with the paddle attatchment, break the pork down to shreds.
-Add barbecue sauce to moisten (different brands have different textures so use good judgment; these should me moist, not wet.
+Slightly warm pulled pork if cold, and using a hand or stand mixer with the paddle attachment, break the pork down to shreds.
+Add barbecue sauce to moisten (different brands have different textures, so use good judgment; these should be moist, not wet.
 Stir in black beans by hand.

 Fill each pepper half, top with a pickled jalapeno slice, then cheese.
-When ready to bake preheat oven to 350 degrees F and bake for about 20 to 25 minues until filling is hot and cheese is melted.
+When ready to bake, preheat oven to 350 degrees F and bake for about 20 to 25 minutes until filling is hot and the cheese is melted.
 Top each with a small dollop of sour cream.

-I’ll be sharing my Pulled Pork Stuffed Mini Bells at Fiesta Friday #307, co-hosted this week by Jhuls @ The Not So Creative Cook.
+I’m sharing Pulled Pork Stuffed Mini Bells at Fiesta Friday #307, co-hosted by Jhuls @ The Not So Creative Cook.

 9 thoughts on “Pulled Pork Mini Bells”